codeship/screencast-storyboards/storyboards/node-github-heroku.md

-Deploying Ruby on Rails from GitHub to Heroku
+Deploying Node.js from GitHub to Heroku
 ======================

-In this screencast we're gonna deploy a Ruby on Rails application from a GitHub repository to Heroku using the Codeship.
+In this screencast we're gonna deploy a Node.js application from a GitHub repository to Heroku using the Codeship.

-I've got a simple Ruby on Rails application called [codefish][codefish-rails] which contains some RSpec examples.
+I've got a simple Node.js application called [codefish][codefish-node] which contains some Jasmine specs.
 If you want to follow along these setup steps on your computer, just fork the repository. [move mouse pointer over "fork" button]

-![GitHub codefish-rails][screenshot-codefish-rails]
+![GitHub codefish-node][screenshot-codefish-node]